FIDOS Facility Dogs

 We offer our clients highly trained facility dogs, focusing on the Standard Poodle breed, and consulting services related to facility dog program development at your location.

 There are two aspects of our Facility Dog Program: 1) the dog and its training, and 2) establishing and implementing a program within the organization, including developing policies and contracts, communicating with staff, and training modules for volunteers and staff that interact with the Facility Dogs.
-Through our staff and training partners, we have the knowledge and skills necessary to help your organization start a Facility Dog program at your location.
-In addition, we offer continued support and training for your Facility Dog and your handlers to facilitate successful placement and meeting your goals of having a Facility Dog.
+Through our staff and training partners, we have the knowledge and skills to help your organization start a Facility Dog program.
+In addition, we offer continued support and training for your Facility Dog and your handlers to facilitate successful placement and meeting your goals of partnering with a Facility Dog.

 -

-We train working dogs specializing in therapeutic services for healthcare, education, and corporate facilities.
-We specialize in Standard Poodle breeds.
+We train working dogs specializing in therapeutic services for healthcare, education, non-profit and corporate facilities.

 -